Visustin FAQ - Frequently Asked Questions

 Q: Is there a size limit?

-Earlier versions of Visustin used to have problems with code sizes exceeding 32 kB or 64 kB, but these limits have been lifted.
+Earlier versions of Visustin had some problems with code sizes exceeding 3000 lines, 32 kB or 64 kB, but these limits have been lifted.

 Q: Some comments appear at strange locations, why?